 Run test files on CI platforms and collect CI-compatible coverage using Simulink Coverage™

 Use Jenkins to detect metric threshold violations in a model

 |Simulink Requirements™||Summarize requirements verification results for tests run on CI platforms|

 Include Results from External Sources in Verification Status (Simulink Requirements)

 |Polyspace® Bug Finder™ Server™, Polyspace Code Prover™ Server|

-Run Bug Finder Analysis on Server During Continuous Integration (Polyspace Bug Finder Server)
+Set Up Bug Finder Analysis on Servers During Continuous Integration (Polyspace Bug Finder)

-Run Code Prover Analysis on Server During Continuous Integration (Polyspace Code Prover Server)
+Set Up Code Prover Analysis on Servers During Continuous Integration (Polyspace Code Prover)

 - Use Source Control with Projects